-(a)(b) The Auditors determined compliance with these subparts of the standard based on review of policy 14-2-DHS that requires, "Detainees who are victims of sexual abuse have the option to report an incident to a designated employee other than an immediate point-of-contact line officer by using any of the following methods: Submitting a request to meet with Health Services staff and/or reporting to a Health Services staff member during sick call; Calling the facility's twenty-four (24) hour toll-free notification telephone number; Verbally telling any employee, including the facility Chaplain; Forwarding a letter, sealed and marked "confidential", to the Facility Administrator or any other employee; Calling or writing someone outside the facility who can notify facility staff; Contacting the respective consular office; and/or Forwarding a letter to the Facility Support Center (FSC) PREA Coordinator at the following at 10 Burton Hills Boulevard, Nashville, TN 37215.
+(a)(b) The Auditor determined compliance with these subparts of the standard based on review of Policy 14-2-DHS that requires, "Detainees who are victims of sexual abuse have the option to report an incident to a designated employee other than an immediate point-of-contact line officer by using any of the following methods: Submitting a request to meet with Health Services staff and/or reporting to a Health Services staff member during sick call; Calling the facility's twenty-four (24) hour toll-free notification telephone number; Verbally telling any employee, including the facility Chaplain; Forwarding a letter, sealed and marked "confidential", to the Facility Administrator or any other employee; Calling or writing someone outside the facility who can notify facility staff; Contacting the respective consular office; and/or Forwarding a letter to the Facility Support Center (FSC) PREA Coordinator [...] at 10 Burton Hills Boulevard, Nashville, TN 37215.
 Detainees shall be encouraged to immediately report pressure, threats, or instances of sexual abuse as well as possible retaliation by other detainees or employees for reporting sexual abuse and staff neglect or violation of responsibilities that may have contributed to such incidents.
-Detainees may anonymously report any pressure, threat or instance of sexual violence/misconduct directly to the DHS OIG at 1-800-323-8603."
-The PSA Compliance Manager informed the Auditor the contact and reporting information is provided to detainees in the orientation materials provided at intake, at orientation in the housing unit, and on posters throughout the facility.
-While on-site, the Auditor interviewed two detainees who claimed they were never provided information on how to report sexual abuse by staff during intake or orientation, although they were aware of how to report this information from other detainees.
-The Auditor reviewed their detention files and found signed documents, in English, by these LEP detainees that they received this information as noted in 115.16 and 115.33.
-The Auditor asked them through an interpreter if they were aware of how to report an allegation of sexual abuse if needed for themselves or someone else and they indicated they were aware.
+Detainees may anonymously report any pressure, threat, or instance of sexual violence/misconduct directly to the DHS OIG at 1-800-323-8603."
+Reporting information is available to detainees upon arrival through the WCDC Facility Handbook, ICE National Detainee Handbook, the DHS-prescribed SAA information pamphlet, and signage posted throughout the facility, as covered in standards 115.16 and 115.33 of this report.
+The Auditor interviewed 21 random detainees.
+Each confirmed their knowledge of how to report allegations of sexual abuse.
+The 10 detainee files reviewed demonstrated signed copies of receipt of these materials.

-(c) The Auditor determined compliance with this subpart of the standard based on review of policy 14-2-DHS that requires, "Employees must take all allegations of sexual abuse seriously, including verbal, anonymous and third-party reports, and treat them as if the allegation is credible.
+(c) The Auditor determined compliance with this subpart of the standard based on review of Policy 14-2-DHS that requires, "Employees must take all allegations of sexual abuse seriously, including verbal, anonymous and third-party reports, and treat them as if the allegation is credible.
 Staff shall promptly document any verbal reports.
-All reports of sexual abuse will be reported to the Facility Investigator.
+All reports of sexual abuse will be reported to the

+Facility Investigator.
 Employees having contact with the alleged victim should behave in a manner that is sensitive, supportive, and non-judgmental."
-As there were zero allegations of sexual abuse reported at CCCC for the prior 12-months period, the audit period was extended to capture closed investigations that occurred since the facility's last audit.
-The PSA Compliance Manager and facility PAQ confirmed that the facility had 15 reported allegations of sexual abuse during the adjusted timeframe.
-The Auditor did a cursory review of 11 sexual abuse case files at CCCC.
-Each of these allegations were made in the following manner: 8 were reported to security staff, 2 through the grievance office and 1 reported to ICE staff.
-The file review indicated in the instances where the allegation was made verbally, the staff member placed the allegation into written format.
-The Auditor interviewed 12 random staff who confirmed their knowledge of the facility policy requirement that they are to accept and immediately report allegations of sexual abuse regardless of how the report was made and that all verbal reports from detainees or third parties must be documented in writing to their supervisors.
+There were three allegations of sexual abuse reported at WCDC for the audit period.
+The Auditor reviewed these three allegations and found the allegations were made in the following manner: two were reported to security staff and one through the housing unit tablet.
+The allegations made through the tablet are received by the PSA Compliance Manager.
+The file reviews indicated in the instances where the allegation was made verbally, the staff member placed the allegation into written format.
+The Auditor interviewed 12 random staff who confirmed their knowledge of the facility policy requirement that they are to accept and immediately report allegations of sexual abuse regardless of how the report was made and that all verbal reports from detainees or third parties must be documented in writing to their supervisors for investigation referral.